• Monday - Friday

 What can I do to soothe my sore throat?

 It is best to see a doctor if you have a sore throat instead of self-diagnosing.
-Consult with your GP about the best treatment option.
+You can book a private GP appointment to consult with your doctor about the best treatment option.

 Make AppoinmentMAKE AN APPOINTMENT